absoludity/geometricalgebra.js/README.md

 ```

 **But** these two assumptions also ensure that an outer product is not
-associative - just like the traditional cross-product of two vectors - whereas
+associative - just like the traditional cross-product of two vectors - but unlike
-all definitions that I've seen of Geometric Algebra define the outer product
+all definitions that I've seen of Geometric Algebra, which define the outer product
 as an associative product:

  * [Imaginary numbers are not real: The Geometric Algebra of Spacetime](http://www.mrao.cam.ac.uk/~clifford/publications/ps/imag_numbs.pdf):